 The majority of properties have inventories and you should check this at the beginning of your stay at the property and again when you leave to ensure that everything on the inventory is left as described at the end of your stay.
 Please also read any House Manual which will advise on the rules of rubbish disposal in the particular village or town as these vary across the region and must be adhered to.

-If it is thought that there have been any breakages, damages or utility bill abuse, we will notify you that there may be a problem.
-In this case, the Owners reserve the right to hold the security bond for up to 8 weeks as there may be delays while waiting for utility bills, proof of damage or quotations for repair of damaged items.
+If it is thought that there have been any breakages, damages, or utility bill abuse, we will notify you that there may be a problem.
+In this case, the Owners reserve the right to hold the security bond for up to 8 weeks as there may be delays while waiting for utility bills, proof of damage, or quotations for the repair of damaged items.

 In the case of security bonds given in cash and due to be returned on the day of departure, if you leave early on your departure day without giving notification at least 3 days in advance any banking charges incurred by the Owner when returning your bond will be deducted from it.

 Any cancellation or amendment request must be sent to us in writing, by email to firstname.lastname@example.org, and will take effect on the day we receive it.